stopsopa/secure-express/README.md

 Another script is [securityjwt.js](lib/securityjwt.js) which is extension of default configuration of securityabstract.js and it is focused on encrypting cookie using JWT.

-It is possible to create another method of encryption of sesion cookie which is up to you.
-Cheers...
+If would like to create different method of encrypting session token just extend [securityabstract.js](lib/securityabstract.js) and use [securityjwt.js](lib/securityjwt.js) as an example how to do it.